shashvat5/shashvat5/README.md

 ## Hi there 👋

+Here I've posted few of my programming and data analysis/science projects.
+I enjoy exploring new technologies, building things, and learning as I go.
+Feel free to look around! 😊

 <!--
 **shashvat5/shashvat5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.